 Q: I'm looking into filing for bankruptcy, and I read that debts "in the nature of support" for children can't be discharged.
 What does this mean?

 A: When filing for Chapter 13 bankruptcy or Chapter 7 bankruptcy, debts "in the nature of support" cannot be discharged.
 Debts "in the nature of support" for a child are basically any debts you incurred that relate to your child's welfare and upbringing, other than unpaid child support payments owed.
 For example, if you have medical bills for care that your child received, you will not be able to wipe those out in bankruptcy.

-As you can see, a parent's obligation to pay child support is enduring and cannot be wiped away by filing a bankruptcy.
-That being said, if a parent finds themselves in a difficult financial situation, it's always possible for the court to go back and modify any child support order.
-You can speak with a skilled family law attorney near you today and even receive a free case review.
+As you can see, a parent's obligation to pay child support is enduring and cannot be wiped away by filing for bankruptcy.
+That being said, if you find yourself in a difficult financial situation, it's always possible for the court to modify a child support order.
+You can contact a skilled child support lawyer to discuss your specific situation and learn about your options.